awsdocs/aws-cli-user-guide/doc_source/install-linux.md

 **Important**
 AWS CLI version 1 no longer supports Python versions 2\.6 and 3\.3\.
 All versions of the AWS CLI version 1 released after January 10th, 2020, starting with 1\.17, require Python 2\.7, Python 3\.4, or a later version\.
 This change does not affect the Windows MSI installer version of the AWS CLI version 1 and the AWS CLI version 2\.
+For more information, see the [deprecation announcement](https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/) blog post\.
-For more information, see [Using the AWS CLI version 1 with earlier versions of Python](deprecate-old-python-versions.md) in this guide, and the [deprecation announcement](https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/) blog post\.
+For more information on using an older version of Python with the AWS CLI version 1, see [Using the AWS CLI version 1 with earlier versions of Python](deprecate-old-python-versions.md)\.

 ## Install and uninstall the AWS CLI version 1 on Linux using the bundled installer<a name="install-linux-bundled"></a>